A Bright 2025. Why Solar Power Surges Across Scotland

 3. Environmental Impact

-Generating renewable energy at home cuts fossil fuel consumption.
-If you value a smaller carbon footprint, solar is one of the most straightforward ways to achieve it.
+Generating renewable energy at home directly cuts fossil fuel consumption.
+If reducing your carbon footprint is important to you, solar is one of the most effective steps a homeowner can take.